mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Installation/MAMP-MAMP-PRO-Upgrade/index.md

 The MAMP installer has already installed both a version of MAMP and MAMP PRO.
 The MAMP App is located in `C:\MAMP`.
 MAMP PRO is located in `C:\MAMP PRO`.

 MAMP and MAMP PRO share many of the same installations of servers, tools and interpreters.
 MAMP PRO will take over where you left off in MAMP sort of speak.
-If you upgraded to MySQL 5.6 in MAMP, MAMP PRO will automatically launch with MySQL 5.6 .

 <div class="alert" role="alert">
 Note: MAMP PRO stores database data in a different location than the MAMP application.